FerrariRoberto/testing_linear_and_quadratic_bayesian_classifier/README.md

 ### Linear classifier example
 ![Linear model](images/linearB.png)
 _Figure 1: Linear Model classification._
 In the image above, the dots are colored according to the ground truth.
-The colored areas represent the regions where the model has divided the space.<br>
+The colored areas represent the regions where the model has divided the space.
+Below, the Confusion Matrix result<br>

 <img src="images/confmat.png" width="400" alt="Classifier 1 result"/>
-_Figure 2: Linear Model confusion matrix example._

 ### Linear vs Quadratic example
 ![Linear vs Quadratic models](images/linearquad.png)